Azure-Samples/azure-spring-boot-samples/spring-petclinic-microservices/README.md

 - Build existing Spring microservices applications
 - Provision azure resources required for the application
-- Run the application locally with CosmosDB backend, Azure Redis Cache and using KeyVault for storing secrets
+- Run the application locally with Cosmos DB backend, Azure Redis Cache and using Key Vault for storing secrets
 - Open the application